 In considering how to manage paper records it is important to make the distinction between old and new records.
 The general practitioner who takes over a practice and finds him or her self in possession of paper records going back many years may decide to scan the records of active patients into the practice management system but would be well advised to keep the old paper records.
-A practice which is receiving discharge letters on current patients each day and is confident that their handling of scanned documents achieves these guidelines can scan and shred such documents.
+A practice which is receiving discharge letters on current patients each day, is confident that their handling of scanned documents is robust and follows good practice, can scan and shred such documents.